sajusal/sros-peering/README.md

-# Nokia SROS Peering Configuration
+# Nokia SR OS Peering Configuration

 This page provides the basic step-by-step configuration required to set up a Nokia 7750 Service Router as a Peering router.
 All the required feature sets for a peering router are covered here with configuration and show examples.
 Most sections also provide links to Nokia documentation for further reading.

 All configurations are in MD-CLI flat format.
-Reference chassis is 7750 SR-1 and software version is SROS 23.7R1.
+Reference chassis is 7750 SR-1 and software version is SR OS 23.7R1.
 Use `show system info` command to verify your router's chassis model and software version.

-Disclaimer: This is not an exhaustive list of all the features and associated options on SROS for peering.
+Disclaimer: This is not an exhaustive list of all the features and associated options on SR OS for peering.
 For more details on the features and options, please refer to the documentation links in each section.

 # Topology